Boxed wholesale vs Costco prices. Have you ever wondered if Boxed is cheaper than Costco, or vice versa?

 Costco did not have the exact same Mars-Hershey combination but a close enough comparison.
 At Costco I could have gotten a 92-ounce bag of Mars candy for $13.99 and an 80-ounce bag of Hershey candy for $14.99.

-Whereas 30 rolls of the Boxed brand (P&S) toilet paper was $16.99, the Costco brand Kirkland 30 rolls of toilet paper was also $16.99.
+Whereas 30 rolls of the Boxed brand (Prince and Spring aka P&S) toilet paper was $16.99, the Costco brand Kirkland 30 rolls of toilet paper was also $16.99.
 Nearly the same thing with the paper towels.
 P&S paper towels from Boxed came with 12 rolls for $16.99; at Costco it was 12 rolls for $15.99.

 Costco in-store pricing versus online